Russian woman who admitted being secret agent out of prison

 In April, she told reporters in Moscow in a conference call that “I didn’t expect such a severe punishment.”
 Russia’s embassy has also said that its diplomats visited her.

-The case was separate from special counsel Robert Mueller’s investigation into ties between Russia and the Trump campaign.
+The case was separate from Mueller’s investigation into ties between Russia and the Trump campaign.
 Butina has said she knew nothing about Russia’s efforts to interfere in the presidential election.

 Butina also said in the NPR interview that has no concerns about returning to Russia because people who know her “know as a matter of fact that I am not a spy nor do I have any secret information.”